EpistasisLab/Aliro/README.md

 ### Experiments

 An experiment is one complete training and testing run with a specific set of hyperparameters.
 Depending on the experiment it may be impossible to control for every source of randomness, so experiments with the same set of hyperparameters will still be assigned unique IDs.
-Experiments contain results (discussed below), an ID, a project ID, a machine ID, and the chosen hyperparameters; this provides a comprehensive record of the experiment as a whole.
+Experiments contain results (discussed below), an ID, a project ID, a machine ID, the chosen hyperparameters and the current status (running/succeeded/failed); this provides a comprehensive record of the experiment as a whole.

 The current format for results, where the "freq" fields represent the number of iterations between logging losses, is: